Qubes-Community/Contents/docs/os/windows/windows-tools41.md

 Qubes Windows Tools
 ===================

-Qubes Windows Tools (QWT) are a set of programs and drivers that provide integration of Windows 7, 10 and 11 AppVMs with the rest of the Qubes system.
-Currently the following features are available for Windows VMs after installation of those tools:
+Qubes Windows Tools (QWT) are a set of programs and drivers that provide integration of Windows 7, 10 and 11 Standalone, TemplateVMs and AppVMs with the rest of the Qubes system.
+They contain several components than can be enabled or disabled during installation:

+- **Shared components (required)** - common libraries used by QWT components
+- **Qubes Core Agent** - qrexec agent and services.
+Needed for proper integration with Qubes
--   **Qubes Video Driver** - provides for the seamless GUI mode that integrates windows apps onto the common Qubes trusted desktop (currently only for Windows 7)
+- **Qubes GUI Agent** - video driver and GUI agent that enable the seamless GUI mode that integrates windows apps onto the common Qubes trusted desktop (currently only for Windows 7)
+- **Disable UAC** - User Account Control may interfere with QWT and doesn't really provide any additional benefits in Qubes environment
 - **Clipboard sender/receiver** - Support for [secure clipboard copy/paste](https://www.qubes-os.org/doc/copy-paste/) between the Windows VM and other AppVMs
 - **File sender/receiver** - Support for [secure file exchange](https://www.qubes-os.org/doc/copying-files/) between the Windows VM and other AppVMs
 - **Copy/Edit in Disposable VM** - Support for editing files in DisposableVMs as well as for `qvm-run` and generic `qrexec` for the Windows VM (e.g. ability to run custom service within/from the Windows VM)
 - **Audio** - Audio support requires R4.1 and is available even without QWT installation if `qvm-features audio-model` is set as `ich6`
--   **Xen PV drivers** for Windows that increase performance compared to QEMU emulated devices and are required for attaching USB devices, they allow USB device access even without QWT installation if `qvm-features stubdom-qrexec` is set as `1`
+- **Xen PV drivers** - drivers for the virtual hardware exposed by Xen for Windows that increase performance compared to QEMU emulated devices and are required for attaching USB devices
+   - Base Xen PV Drivers (required): paravirtual bus and interface drivers
+   - Xen PV Disk Drivers: paravirtual storage drivers
+   - Xen PV Network Drivers: paravirtual network drivers
+   - Move user profiles: user profile directory (`C:\users`) is moved to VM's private disk backed by `private.img file` in `dom0` (useful mainly for HVM templates).

+	> **Note**: Xen PV disk drivers are not installed by default.
+This is because they seem to cause problems (BSOD = Blue Screen Of Death).
+We're working with upstream devs to fix this. *However*, the BSOD seems to only occur after the first boot and everything works fine after that. **Enable the drivers at your own risk** of course, but we welcome reports of success/failure in any case (backup your VM first!).
+With disk PV drivers absent `qvm-block` will not work for the VM, but you can still use standard Qubes inter-VM file copying mechanisms.
+On the other hand, the Xen PV drivers allow USB device access even without QWT installation if `qvm-features stubdom-qrexec` is set as `1`

 Below is a breakdown of the feature availability depending on the windows version: